tashanemclean/macmod-backend/README.rst

 e-commerce platform backend, can serve as a base for projects which consumes mongodb documents and advanced filters.
+As well as GridFS for uploading and retrieving files.

 Initial Setup Backend
 =====================